-In practical use, $\mb{D}_N$ is built as a space-filling design on the input space $\mathcal{X}\times\mathcal{T}$ \citep{Pronz12}, and thus not taking into account that $\mb{x}$ and $\ms{\tau}$ have different roles to play in calibration.
-In fact, our interest is not to predict well the computer code over $\mathcal{X}\times\mathcal{T}$ but rather to minimize the KL-divergence (\ref{KLdiv}), which can be developed as
+In practical use, $\mb{D}_M$ is often constructed as a space-filling design (SFD) on the input space $\mathcal{X}\times\mathcal{T}$ ({see \citet{Pronz12} for a deep review of SFD}), and hence it does not take into account that {$\mb{x}$ and $\ms{\tau}$ play a different role in the computer code}.
+Actually, our goal is not to accurately predict the computer code over $\mathcal{X}\times\mathcal{T}$ but to minimize the KL divergence (\ref{KLdiv}).
+It can be developed as